learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 ### `public` directory

 The `public` directory holds our front-end assets.
 In the example above, it holds a `css` directory with a stylesheet.
 Javascript directories and any other front-end assets (like image files) should also be stored in `public`.

+### `spec` directory

+The `spec` directory contains any tests for our applications.
+These tests set up any expectations for the rest of the project.
+These can often be broken down into unit tests for models, controller tests for routes, and feature tests, which check the actual behavior for users.